rossrobino/ovr/apps/docs/src/server/docs/04-helpers.md

 // any combination of these also works
 ```

-This makes it easy to create a module of routes,
+This makes it easy to create a module of helpers,

 ```tsx
 // home.tsx